-Sabino Canyon Recreation Area is a great place to get acquainted with desert life.
+Sabino Canyon Recreation Area is an amazing place to get acquainted with desert life.
 From soaring mountains and deep canyons to unique plants and animals found only in the Sonoran Desert, the canyon is a truly special place.
 Miles of Sabino Canyon trails provide opportunities for walkers of all skill levels to enjoy the great outdoors – including visitors with wheelchairs and strollers.

-When my husband Daniel and I visited Tucson over the Christmas holidays, we decided to check out Sabino Canyon because it was located nearby and easy to access.
+When my husband Daniel and I visited Tucson and Saguaro National Park in 2020, we decided to check out Sabino Canyon because it was located nearby and easy to access.
 We were blown away by the gorgeous desert scenery and variety of hiking options available.
-As neither of us were able to tackle very difficult hikes at the time, we chose relatively easy ones.
-This post will cover the two trails that we hiked which are accessible for hikers of most skill levels.

 About Sabino Canyon Recreation Area